littleblob/NYUSportsHistory/README.md

 🧑‍🤝‍🧑 Gender Split: Separate plots for men's and women's sports

-🔵 Bubble Size: Number of mentions per sport, per month
+🔵 Bubble Size: Corresponds to number of mentions per sport per month

 🎨 Color-Coded: Each sport gets a unique color